 Respect the Culture

-Showing respect for the culture will not only enhance your own experience but also help to support a more positive and inclusive environment for everyone.
+Showing respect for the culture will not only enhance your own experience but also help to encourage a more positive and inclusive environment for everyone.
 Remember that you are a guest in this community, and your actions should reflect that.

 Stay Safe